nvihrs14/tcherry/README.md

 Note that the smooth argument is added to cell counts when estimating probabilities to avoid zero probabilities, which would make some calculations invalid.

-The graphical structure of af fourth order t-cherry tree for this data can be found by using the same function as above whit k = 4.
-However in this case, it is chosen to show how increase_order2 can be used to increase the order of the fitted third order t-cherry tree.
+The graphical structure of af fourth order t-cherry tree for this data can be found by using the same function as above with k = 4.
+However in this case, it is chosen to show how `increase_order2` can be used to increase the order of the fitted third order t-cherry tree.
 The typical reason for this choice will be to save time, but often at the cost of a fitted structure of smaller likelihood.

 ``` r
 tch4 <- increase_order2(tch_cliq = tch3$cliques, data = car, smooth = 0.001)